robinkyl002/chess/notes.md

 - Make a Move
   - GetPiece, addPiece
   - add a movePiece function to set previous spot to null and set new position to contain this piece

+## Phase 1

+### Input Output (I/O)
+- input -> taking in data of some kind and storing it
+- output -> taking data and representing in the way they know best

+### IO Streams
+- input stream
+  - read bytes from input stream
+- output stream
+  - write to stream and store bytes there (bytes represented by numbers)
+- final - the pointer points to whatever object and this object can have its values edited, but the pointer cannot move

+### Interfaces
+- Reader
+- Writer
+- Generic for objects, specify if it is file, keyboard, etc.

+### Generics
+- Pass in whatever type you want